 - Sign in to your Dynadot account.

 - Check the box next to the domain name(s) and select "DNS Settings" from the "Bulk action" drop-down menu.

-- In the "Domain Record (required)" section at the top, select "Forward" as the record type and enter "http://www.yourdomainname.ext" as the "Target Host".
+- In the "Domain Record" section at the top, select "Forward" as the record type and enter "https://www.yourdomainname.ext" as the "Target Host".
+NOTE: This is optional.